outsidedav/swift/api/sdk.md

 ```
 {: codeblock}

-To validate an SDK from the URL to an API spec document or a local JSON or Yaml file, use the following command:
+To validate an SDK from the URL to an API spec document or a local JSON or yaml file, use the following command:
 ```
 ibmcloud sdk validate [OPENAPI_DOC_LOCATION] [LOCATION]
 ```